 Common characteristics of the middle of the second semester

-- Spring recess provides a much needed vacation and a chance to energize for the rest of the academic year.
+- Spring break provides a much needed vacation and a chance to energize for the rest of the academic year.

 - Spring fever sets in; alcohol and drug use increases.